giraffe-fsharp/Giraffe/DOCUMENTATION.md

 | `%f` | `float`/`double` |
 | `%O` | `Guid` (including short GUIDs*) |
 | `%u` | `uint64` (formatted as a short ID*) |

+**Named parameters**: You can use `%c:name` to assign a name to a route parameter, which is especially useful for OpenAPI/Swagger documentation and for clarity.
+For example, `routef "/pet/%i:petId"` will match `/pet/42` and bind `petId` to `42`.

 *) Please note that the `%O` and `%u` format characters also support URL friendly short GUIDs and IDs.